If some of your store or marketplace orders are missing, but others import without an error from the store, try the following steps to troubleshoot:

 Manually initiate a store import

 ShipStation does not receive orders in real time from your stores.
 ShipStation does have a setting to automatically import your orders at periodic intervals, but this feature has a minimum of a two hour delay between automated imports.
 This means your most recent orders may have not been sent to ShipStation yet.
 Initiating a Store Update will pull in the latest order information.

 If you are getting an error message when attempting to update your store's orders, then this would be considered a Store Import issue.
-See our page on Troubleshooting Store Import Issues for more details on what you should do next.
+Review the Troubleshooting Store Import Issues article for more details on what you should do next.

-When you search for the order in ShipStation, be sure to search all statuses, and not just Awaiting Shipment.
-That order may have imported into ShipStation in an unexpected status.
+When you search for the order in ShipStation, be sure to search all statuses, not just Awaiting Shipment.
+An order may have imported into an unexpected status.

-To search for an order in all possible ShipStation statuses at once, you can perform an Advanced Search in the Orders tab.
-When performing an Advanced Search, uncheck all order statuses and ShipStation will display any orders that match the search terms, no matter what status the order is in.
+To search for an order in all possible ShipStation statuses at once, use the Advanced Search in the Orders tab.
+When performing an Advanced Search, uncheck all statuses and ShipStation will display any orders that match the search terms, no matter which status the order is in.

-If you find the order in Processing status, you will need to Cancel then Restore the order to return it to Awaiting Shipment.
+If you find the order in Processing status, Cancel then Restore the order to return it to Awaiting Shipment.

 Check the order date